 Residential Homestead Exemptions: The Property Tax Code authorizes the governing body of each political subdivision in the State of Texas to exempt up to twenty percent (20%) of the appraised market value of residential homesteads from ad valorem taxation.
 Where ad valorem taxes have previously been pledged for the payment of debt, the governing body of a political subdivision may continue to levy and collect taxes against the exempt value of the homesteads until the debt is discharged, if the cessation of the levy would impair the obligations of the contract by which the debt was created.
 The adoption of a homestead exemption may be considered each year, but must be adopted before July 1.
+The District did not grant a general residential homestead exemption for the 2020 tax year.
+For the 2021 tax year, the District has granted a general residential homestead exemption of 3% of the appraised value of residential homesteads.
 See "TAX DATA - Exemptions."

 Freeport Goods Exemption: A "Freeport Exemption" applies to goods, wares, ores, and merchandise other than oil, gas, and petroleum products (defined as liquid and gaseous materials immediately derived from refining petroleum or natural gas), and to aircraft or repair parts used by a certified air carrier acquired in or imported into Texas which are destined to be forwarded outside of Texas and which are detained in Texas for assembling, storing, manufacturing, processing or fabricating for less than 175 days.
 Although certain taxing units may take official action to tax such property in transit and negate such exemption, the District does not have such an option.
 A "Goods-in-Transit" Exemption is applicable to the same categories of tangible personal property which are covered by the Freeport Exemption, if, for tax year 2011 and prior applicable years, such property is acquired in or imported into Texas for assembling, storing, manufacturing, processing, or fabricating purposes and is subsequently forwarded to another location inside or outside of Texas not later than 175 days after acquisition or importation, and the location where said property is detained during that period is not directly or indirectly owned or under the control of the property owner.
 For tax year 2012 and subsequent years, such Goods-in-Transit Exemption includes tangible personal property acquired in or imported into Texas for storage purposes only if such property is stored under a contract of bailment by a public warehouse operator at one or more public warehouse facilities in Texas that are not in any way owned or controlled by the owner of such property for the account of the person who acquired or imported such property.
 A property owner who receives the Goods-in-Transit Exemption is not eligible to receive the Freeport Exemption for the same property.
 Local taxing units such as the District may, by official action and after public hearing, tax goods-in-transit personal property.
 A taxing unit must exercise its option to tax goods-in-transit property before January 1 of the first tax year in which it proposes to tax the property at the time and in the manner prescribed by applicable law.
-The District has taken official action to allow taxation of all such goods-in-transit personal property for all prior and subsequent years.
+The District has taken official action to allow taxation of all such goods-in-transit personal for all prior and subsequent years.